 If you have a few days, check out my list of things to do in Muscat, Oman.

-Sultan Qaboos Grand Mosque architecture - Garden and external corridors
+Architecture - Garden and external corridors

 The Mosque is surrounded by well maintained gardens.
 It feels like a way to protect the site from the noise and business of the city.
 You transition from your everyday business to spiritual enlightenment.